meic2/SSL4MedImg/README.md

 # Contents of folders: Explained

-- `code/train_CT_between_cnn_transformer_2D.py` is the training file for training semi-supervised model with different labeled ratio.
+- `code/train_CT_between_cnn_transformer_2D.py` is the training file for training semi-supervised cross teaching model with different labeled ratio.
 Please utilize the file flowing the description below.

+- `code/train_CT_between_cnn_transformer_2D_withAE.py` is the training file for training semi-supervised cross teaching model, with auto-encoder added as described in [DEDL](https://arxiv.org/abs/2207.06489), with different labeled ratio.

 - `code/val_2D.py` and `code/test_2D.py` implements the `dice, hd95, asd, iou` score for validation sets and test sets.
 Note that validation score is already included in the training process.